SoranzoAndrea/SoranzoAndrea/README.md

-# "HELLO WORLD!", I'M JAY
+# "HELLO WORLD!", I'M ANDREA (but you could call me Jay)

 + I'm a 17 years old student in italy
 + I know a little bit of ***HTML, CSS, JavaScript, Java and C#***